Williams FW32: Rounds 11-19

-At the new Korean Grand Prix, Barrichello qualified 10th and Hulkenberg 11th.
+At the new Korean Grand Prix, Barrichello qualified 10th and Hülkenberg 11th.
 In a wet race Barrichello suffered heavy tyre wear on the intermediates that he was running on.
 Kubica took eighth place from Hülkenberg by taking the inside line at the third corner.
 Hülkenberg then spun off the track on lap fifty-two and made a pit stop for new tyres because his engineer on the pit-wall told him one of his tyres had developed a slow puncture.
-In the closing stages of the race Barrichello was passed by Robert Kubica and Vitantonio Liuzzi, dropping him to seventh place at the finish, while Hulkenberg passed Alguersuari on the final lap to finish in tenth.
+In the closing stages of the race Barrichello was passed by Robert Kubica and Vitantonio Liuzzi, dropping him to seventh place at the finish, while Hülkenberg passed Alguersuari on the final lap to finish in tenth.

 At Interlagos, with a track drying and no rain falling, the first part of qualifying eliminated the new teams and Adrian Sutil.
 In Q3, the top ten qualifiers saw a track drying so much that after a round of laps in intermediate tyres and times up to 1:16's, the teams opted for slick tyres.
 This tyre gamble proved successful for Nico Hülkenberg, who took advantage of the situation and qualified over a second ahead of the next quickest cars, taking his first pole position.
 This also gave the Williams team their first pole since Nick Heidfeld qualified on pole at the 2005 European Grand Prix, and the first pole for Cosworth since the 1999 French Grand Prix.
 Hülkenberg gained his first Formula One pole position, by 1.049 seconds over Sebastian Vettel.
 Barrichello qualified a strong sixth.
-Hulkenberg lost the lead on the first lap, and he eventually finished the race in eighth place, having been passed by drivers in more competitive cars.
+Hülkenberg lost the lead on the first lap, and he eventually finished the race in eighth place, having been passed by drivers in more competitive cars.
 For Barrichello, after a delayed pitstop, his traditional bad luck on home soil returned when he suffered a puncture after briefly colliding with Jaime Alguersuari, costing him any chance of scoring points.

 In Abu Dhabi Barrichello qualified strongly in seventh place, and maintained that position shortly after the start.
 However, when the safety car was deployed following Michael Schumacher's and Vitantonio Liuzzi's crash, many drivers like Robert Kubica, Vitaly Petrov and Nico Rosberg took advantage of this by pitting early.
 This had a negative effect as they did not need to pit again, and Barrichello finished outside of the points.
-Hulkenberg qualified 15th, and finished 16th.
+Hülkenberg qualified 15th, and finished 16th.
 After the race, team boss Frank Williams confirmed that Hülkenberg would not be driving for the team in 2011, while Barrichello would be retained.

 By the end of the season, they beat Force India in the constructors championship by 1 point, coming 6th with 69 points.